 The Tear Film & Ocular Surface Society (TFOS; www.TearFilm.org) sponsored its inaugural meeting of the $i^2 = i$ nitiating innovation series in March 2015 in London.
-The meeting was entitled "Targeting the Unmet Need for Dry Eye Treatment" and was designed to review progress in the understanding of dry eye disease (DED) since publication of the 2007 TFOS International Dry Eye WorkShop (DEWS) report.
-The meeting was approved by the TFOS Board of Directors, organized by Dr. David A. Sullivan, coordinated by Ms. Amy Gallant Sullivan (TFOS Executive Director), and attended by a number of individuals from Europe.
+This TFOS series will involve meetings addressing the unmet needs for a variety of ocular surface diseases.
+The London meeting was entitled "Targeting the Unmet Need for Dry Eye Treatment" and was designed to review progress in the understanding of dry eye disease (DED) since publication of the 2007 TFOS International Dry Eye WorkShop (DEWS) report.1 The meeting was approved by the TFOS Board of Directors, organized by Dr. David A. Sullivan, coordinated by Ms. Amy Gallant Sullivan (TFOS Executive Director), and attended by a number of individuals from Europe.
 The speakers, panelists, and moderators, who were invited by TFOS to participate, are shown in Table 1.
 The specific topics to be addressed were three-fold: first, to discuss the scope of the DED problem, including its epidemiology, iatrogenic induction, and contact lens association; second, to review the clinical challenges of DED, including its pathophysiology, symptomatology, and diagnosis; and third, to consider the treatment challenges of DED, including new pharmaceutical, device and surgical approaches for its therapy, as well as the regulatory issues associated with the development of a DED drug in Europe.
 This article summarizes the presentations of this TFOS $i^2$ meeting.